Towards a complete classification of fermionic symmetry protected topological phases in 3D and a general group supercohomology theory: Constructions and classifications for FSPT states in 2D

 \section{Constructions and classifications for FSPT states in 2D}

-In \Ref{Tarantino2016}, it was first pointed out that discrete spin structure and Kasteleyn orientations play an essential role for constructing FSPT phases with a decoration of Kitaev's Majorana chains on $G_b$-symmetry domain walls.
-In this section, we will give a brief review of the essential idea and generalize the constructions onto arbitrary triangulations in 2D (see \fig{fig:torus}).
-In particular, we use Poincar\'e dual to show how to implement discrete spin structure and Kasteleyn orientations in 2D.
-The Poincar\'e dual will enable us to define discrete spin structure in arbitrary dimensions and give rise to the notion of \textit{local} Kasteleyn orientations, which serves as the key step towards decorating Kitaev's Majorana chains onto the intersection lines of $G_b$-symmetry domain walls in higher dimensions.
+\Ref{Tarantino2016} pointed out that discrete spin structures and Kasteleyn orientation played an essential role in constructing FSPT phases decorated with Kitaev's Majorana chains on $G_b$-symmetry domain walls.
+In this section, we give a brief review of the essential idea and generalize the construction to arbitrary triangulations in 2D (see \fig{fig:torus}).
+In particular, we use Poincar\'e dual to show how to implement discrete spin structures and Kasteleyn orientation for an arbitrary triangulation with a branching structure in 2D.
+Essentially, the Poincar\'e dual enables us to define discrete spin structures in arbitrary dimensions and gives rise to the notion of \textit{local} Kasteleyn orientation, which serves as the key step toward decorating Kitaev's Majorana chains onto the intersection lines of $G_b$-symmetry domain walls in 3D.

+In the following, we start by defining spin structures in terms of the second Stiefel--Whitney class.
+Then, we clarify the relation between the discrete spin structures and the Kasteleyn orientation in 2D.
+Finally, we make use of the novel concept of equivalence classes of FSLU transformations (with a one-dimensional support space) to obtain the full classification of FSPT states with total symmetry $G_f=G_b\times \mathbb Z_2^f$ in 2D.